SUMOTEXT/Sumotext-API-Guide-Legacy/api-docs/carrier-code-lookup.md

 There is a $0.005 charge to look up a mobile number's carrier code.

+####Carrier Codes
+View [Appendix A](https://github.com/SUMOTEXT/Sumotext-API-Guide/blob/master/api-docs/appendices/appendix-a.md) for a list of all carrier codes.

 ### HTTP Method - `GET`

 ### URL